Julien-Collins/real_estate_analysis/README.md

-# Real Estate Analysis
+# Real Estate Analysis - Market Conditions

 This project demonstrates the use of a synthetic real estate dataset to simulate MLS-style property listings for 2 made up counties and 24 fake cities.
 It involves data generation, database design, and analysis, all implemented using SQL in PostgreSQL.
 The project showcases SQL queries for real estate analysis, including property sales trends, price per square foot, and tax rate comparisons over a 6 month period.
+This analysis is geared for a home buyer looking to gain insight from this market data, or alternatively, a real estate PropTech company looking for more breadth in their analysis.

 ## Project Overview